CONTEMPT TERMINOLOGY: civil contempt of court | criminal contempt | enforcement | motion to

 (

-Because both the contempt order and revocation orders are void, we grant relator’s petition for writ
+Because both the contempt order and revocation orders are void, we grant relator’

 MOTION OR WRIT GRANTED: Opinion by Justice Anderson